selldone/translate/README.md

-# Translation
+# Translation (Community Volunteers ❤)
 Translation files of Selldone (Dashboards, Shops, Applications, ...)

+## How submit a change?
+**English** is the original language of selldone.
+1. Add a change request here.
+2. OR, Send original + corrected version to @SelldoneInc (Twitter) or lang@selldone.com.
+3. OR, Create new issue.

-## Free E-commerce Website Builder Platform | Easily Create Your Customizable Online Store like Pros
+## E-commerce Website Builder Platform (+Lifetime free plan) | Easily Create Your Customizable Online Store like Pros

 We believe one person can make a change in the online humanity era, even who has no enough money, even has no tech experience, even has no bank account to pay the bills; we do it by creating a one-of-a-kind platform, the all-in-one, no-code commerce platform with enterprise-grade tools to act as a most reachable operating system on the internet.